EliAndrewC/l7r/setting/l7r.md

 Another in-universe work of literature which teaches people in Rokugan about vows is the book "Benten's Blessing" by Doji Shizue.

 Doji Shizue was a storyteller who lived three centuries ago.
 Swept up in political machinations in Otosan Uchi (the capital of the Empire), Shizue was falsely accused by her family's enemies of plots contrary to the interest of the Emperor.
-Being innocent, there was no evidence or direct testimony to support these allegations, but Shizue was banished from the capital and from her homelands.
+Because she was innocent, there was no evidence or direct testimony to support these allegations, but Shizue was banished from the capital and from her homelands.
 A series of misfortunes befell those who had conspired against her, while she herself went on a pilgrimage to learn the ways of the fortunes and come closer to enlightenment.

 Upon her exoneration, she returned to the capital and became the Imperial Matchmaker, having won the favor of Benten (the fortune of romantic love) in her travels.
 The play Doji Shizue and the Secrets of Calligraphy recounts her tale and is considered one of the great classics - all of the PCs have certainly seen this play.